farkon00/binarian/README.md

 # Keywords
   ## Special keywords
   ### set
-  Syntax : `set var_name value`
+  Syntax : `set var_name value; set type var_name value`

   This keyword uses to assign or change value of variables.
+Typeing is optional.
+While type checking type may be figured out by value, if type isnt provided.

   Value must be 1 or 0.
   var_name writing without " or '.